| If you have made an edit within the last month or so, please check the new server and see if it was copied by the

-- Dig In (★ Action) - This model gains cover, immunity to blast damage, and stops blocking LOS.
-It retains this until it moves or is engaged.
+- Dig In (★ Action) - This model gains cover, it does not suffer blast damage, and does not block LOS.
+The model remains dug in until it moves, is placed, or is engaged.
 It can begin the game dug in.

 - Smoke Bomb (★ Action) - Centre a 3" AOE cloud on this model.
 Lasts for one round.

 - Entire unit except Sniper and Grenadier.